-Employers may offer benefits to employees such as vacation, sick and holiday pay.
+Employers may offer benefits to employees such as vacation, sick (see additional information about sick leave below) and holiday pay.
 Because employers do not generally put money aside for these benefits, they are referred to as “unfunded” plans.
 Employers may take a credit for such benefits, but the plan must meet several requirements:

 Unless all of these conditions are met, the employer may not take a credit for an unfunded plan.

 The 2015 Oregon Legislature passed a law requiring employers to provide paid sick leave under certain circumstances.
 (ORS 653.601 – 653.661; OAR 839-007-0000 et seq.)
 If an employer is required to provide paid sick leave under this law, no credit may be taken for such payments.
 However, if the employer is not required to provide paid sick leave and does so anyway, credit may be taken for such payment.
 Additionally, if the employer provides for more paid sick leave than that required under state law, the employer may take credit for the payments made in excess of the legal requirement.